jvc56/CrowdsourcedDefs/README.md

 ### Install with the python TK app

+This is an optional step to manually update your current CSW24.db file with the crowdsourced CSW24.tsv file.
 These instructions assume you have the python TK module installed.

 Download the add_defs_app.py script and save it to some accessible location.
 For some operating systems, you may be able to go to the file in your default file explorer application and double click to launch it.
 If double clicking doesn't work, navigate to the same directory as the file on the command line and run the following command: